 Major Projects Underway: Carbon Capture and Storage Infrastructure|

-EEIA has been tracking the potential for carbon capture and storage (CCS) to drive a new wave of energy infrastructure construction, especially CO2 pipelines.
+EEIA is tracking the enormous potential for carbon capture and storage (CCS) to drive a new wave of energy infrastructure construction, especially CO2 pipelines.

 Here's a sampler of some current major CCS projects in the works, to give you a sense of the scale we're seeing.
 While these are some of the biggest projects on the horizon, there are many more at lower investment levels, including projects attached to individual fossil fuel power generating plants.

-Midwest Carbon Express: Summit Carbon Solutions CO2 pipeline system.
-2,000 miles of 4" to 20" pipe, $4.5 billion investment.
-The system will collect CO2 from 31 ethanol refineries in Iowa, Nebraska, South Dakota, and Minnesota, transporting to underground storage in North Dakota.
-Summit is now conducting landowner outreach sessions and filing permit applications to state and federal agencies.
+Summit Carbon Solutions CO2 pipeline system: 2,000 miles of 4" to 20" pipe, $4.5 billion investment.
+The system will collect CO2 from 32 ethanol refineries in Iowa, Nebraska, South Dakota, and Minnesota, transporting to underground storage in North Dakota.
+Summit is well along in concluding landowner easement agreements in all five states, and filing permit applications to state and federal agencies.
 See Summit's project briefing here.
 Summit tells us they would welcome expressions of interest from contractors and suppliers.

 Heartland Greenway: Navigator CO2 Ventures CO2 Pipeline: 1,300 miles of pipeline, gathering captured CO2 from agricultural, ethanol and industrial sources in Iowa, Nebraska, South Dakota, Minnesota and Illinois, and sending it to underground storage in Illinois.
 While the company has not published investment estimates, a project of this scale will involve multiple billions of dollars.
 Right-of-way landowner outreach and initial permit applications have been initiated.
 See Navigator's project briefing here.